ImageMagick/Usage-Markdown/files/index.md

 Also if there is no directory the '`%d` will be blank.
 This is a known problem for IMv6

-Another example of using 'Filename Escape Sequence' is in [Tile Cropping Images](../crop/#crop_tile), where the technique it is used to generate a filename basied on a calculated tile position for each of the resulting images.
+Another example of using 'Filename Escape Sequence' is in [Tile Cropping Images](../crop/#crop_tile), where the technique it is used to generate a filename based on a calculated tile position for each of the resulting images.
 Also see the example in [Using Convert Instead of Morgify](../basics/#mogrify_convert).

 ### Automatic GZip Suffix